ddella/WebSocket/README.md

 ## Step 2 — Web Server

 You need a web server to present a web page for the users to enter all the parameters needed to create the WebSocket.
-The magic to create the TCP connection is done within the JavaScript.
+The magic to create the TCP connection is done within the JavaScript on the client browser (Firefox/Chrome/Safari).

 The web page lets you enter the following information: